Common DNS Configurations

 To host multiple domain names on a single server, create a separate domain zone for each domain name, as shown below.
 When creating the new domain zones, we recommend that you allow the DNS Manager to automatically insert basic records.
 At a minimum, you’ll need an A record for each domain name pointing to the server’s IP address.

 You will also need to create a name-based virtual host for each domain name.
-If you’re using Apache, see Configuring Name-Based Virtual Hosts for more information.
+If you’re using Apache, see Configure Name-Based Virtual Hosts for more information.

 Using One Domain on Multiple Servers

 If you have more than one server, but only one domain name, you can point A records with server-specific hostnames to all servers that need domain names.
 One machine will be the “front end” for the domain, by virtue of the first-level domain’s A record pointing to it, but if needed the domain can serve as a proxy for services provided by other machines.
 For example, if you wanted to create a development environment on another server, you could create an A record for

 staging.example.org and point it at another Linode’s IP address.